 - Minimum Cost: $500 - $1,499

 - Affiliation: Phillips Andover Summer Opportunity Fair 2022

 - Career Clusters: Health Science

 Brandeis University’s Precollege Online Program offers flexible, online courses in Climate Change, Civil Litigation, Women’s Health and Global Health for high school students.
-You’ll learn from Brandeis University professors, be mentored by a Brandeis student, and earn a Certificate of Completion.
+You’ll learn from Brandeis University professors, be guided by a mentor well-versed in your course subject, and earn a Certificate of Completion.

-The courses are 100% online and almost entirely asynchronous, meaning that you can complete the course whenever it works with your schedule.
-There will be 30 hours of overall course time over 2 or 4 weeks, depending on the session you choose, including video lessons, unit assignments, and sessions with your mentor.
+The courses are 100% online, meaning that you can complete the course whenever it works with your schedule.
+There will be 30 hours of overall course time over 2 or 4 weeks, depending on the session you choose, including video lessons, unit assignments, and access to your mentor.